Reducing Retinal Blindness Worldwide

 Emily Y. Chew, MD

-Dr. Chew will deliver the Charles L. Schepens lecture during the morning session of the Retina Sub-specialty Day at the AAO’s annual meeting on November 3, 2023 in San Francisco, CA.
+Dr. Chew delivered the Charles L. Schepens lecture during the morning session of the Retina Sub-specialty Day at the AAO’s annual meeting on November 3, 2023 in San Francisco, CA.

 Title of Schepens Lecture: